 - Print items for giveaways/rewards/loyalty programs.
-You might also incorporate elements of a print-on-demand business to reward your customers/fans.
+You might also incorporate elements of print-on-demand to reward your customers/fans.
 For example, custom shirts, stickers, wall art, and tote bags make great gifts for VIP customers & employees.
 Or, you might use them as part of a swag bag or sign-up offer to bring in new business.
-This could be an extension of a print-on-demand business or a promotional strategy that supports a different business model.
+This could be an extension of your business or a promotional strategy that supports a different business model.

 Choose Your Products